 - Priority changed from Severe/Regression to High

 So I was wrong in thinking this is a regression.
 The same issue is visible on QGIS 2.0.
 I just never ran into it as I usually work in a meter-based projection whereas I had to produce a WGS84-based map last week.

 Moving forward, there's a broken behavior and an issue n the above steps:

 1/ Adding a scale bar item linked to a map with a degree-based projection doesn't offer useful values (while it does linking to a meter-based map);

 2/ More importantly, setting the scale bar to meter is simply broken (under QGIS 2.0, and current master).

-#8 Updated by Mathieu Pellerin - nIRV almost 6 years ago
+#8 Updated by Mathieu Pellerin - nIRV about 6 years ago

 - Status changed from Feedback to Closed